 S# must be driven HIGH after the eighth bit of the last address byte has been latched in.
 Otherwise the SECTOR ERASE command is not executed.
-As soon as S# is driven HIGH, the self-timed SECTOR ERASE cycle is initiated; the cycle's duration is $t{\rm SE}$.
+As soon as S# is driven HIGH, the self-timed SECTOR ERASE cycle is initiated; the cycle's duration is $t{SE}$ .
 While the SECTOR ERASE cycle is in progress, the status register may be read to check the value of the write in progress (WIP) bit.
-The WIP bit is 1 during the self-timed SECTOR ERASE cycle, and is 0 when the cycle is completed.
+The WIP bit is 1 during the self-timed SECTOR ERASE cycle is completed.
 At some unspecified time before the cycle is completed, the WEL bit is reset.